moryno/iBusiness/README.md

 ## Instructions

 ### To have the admin privileges then you have to do the following.

+Use this admin credentials to login as admin:
+   -  email: ibizsample123@outlook.com
+   -  password: pass123@1

 - If you are in the landing page  click on the signin buttton and that will take you to the login page.